Blinkist Review: What Is It and Is It Worth the Price?

 Final Thoughts on Blinkist

-Despite only using Blinkist for a short time, I have to say that I’ve really enjoyed exploring the platform and its content so far.
+Despite only using Blinkist a few times during my trial, I have to say that I really enjoyed exploring the platform and its content overall.
 Not only does it feature snippets from books I’ve personally read and recommend but also includes peeks at those I’ve been meaning to look more into.
 Plus, with the average length of Blinks amounting to around 15 minutes, there’s really not much of a time investment when it comes to trying out a piece of content.

 Speaking of investment, however, the $15.99 a month price tag seems a bit high — especially given the aforementioned comparison to Audible’s $14.95 a month plan.
 The $99 annual option seems like the better pick to me, although I’d make use of that 7-day free trial before deciding if it’s right for you.
-Of course, if you are an American Express cardholder, I’d definitely look into the current 1-year free trial offer.
+Again, though, I’d also advise potential buyers to keep an eye out for promotions and special offers that could save them a significant amount of money during their first year.

-The only big question I have regarding Blinkist now is how often new content comes to the platform.
+The only big question I had regarding Blinkist now was how often new content comes to the platform.
 However, clues found within the “Latest Blinks” section would suggest that additions are fairly regular and relevant.
-For example, one Blink available is for A Promised Land by President Barack Obama, which is his memoir that was released just last month.
+Sure enough, every time I would check up on the platform, I’d see several new additions.

 With that, whether you’re in search of some daily inspiration, hoping to sample some top business and money tips, or are just a curious person always ready to learn more, I could easily see Blinkist becoming your new best friend.
-For me, I’ll need to get a bit further into my trial to determine whether I’ll be paying $99 to renew my membership.
-So, if nothing else, I’d say it’s worth giving Blinkist a shot and seeing if this unique learning platform is right for you.
+Alternatively, it could make for a good gift as many of us are turning to digital options this year.
+If nothing else, I’d say it’s worth giving Blinkist a shot and seeing if this unique learning platform is right for you.